 When used correctly, market development funds (MDFs) can be an excellent way to grow your channel business.
-We’ll share a few ways for you to use these funds more effectively, but first, it’s important that you understand what they are and why they aren’t always a fan favorite in the marketing world.
+We’ll share a few best practices for you to use these funds more effectively, but first, it’s important that you understand what they are and why they aren’t always a fan favorite in the marketing world.

 Market development funds are made available by a brand to help channel partners sell more of their products.
 MDFs help build brand presence and improve marketing efforts.
 And while they can be effective, they’re often both underrated and underused.